 Processes: A steady hand on the predictive maintenance ship

-Simply put, your processes are the way you work—how your maintenance team plans and does the things it needs to do every day to be successful.
+Simply put, your processes are the way you work—how your maintenance-teams-can-avoid-the-top-osha-violations/” >maintenance team plans and does the things it needs to do every day to be successful.
 An effective predictive maintenance program helps make your whole operation predictable so it can maximize everything from working hours to asset performance.

 Processes in a predictive maintenance program are people-driven and equipment-driven.